 The good thing is that if I managed to get through what I could call debilitating tiredness, anybody else can.
 But you do have to rest – even if you can’t really go on a month-long hiatus like I did.

-Can NAFLD make you feel tired?
+Can fatty liver disease make you feel fatigued?

 In this case, it’s essential to plan your days in such a way that you still end up getting enough sleep (through naps) otherwise things can’t improve too much.